arthursaruj/Keyboard-Engineering-Project/README.md

 # Keyboard Input Tester App
 A desktop key-tester for custom keyboard builds.
 Keys light when pressed.
 Includes layout presets (Full-size / TKL / 75% / 60%), theme options, and a “Fit to Window” mode.
 ## Download
-Head to **Keyboard Input Tester Downloads** and grab the latest build for your OS:
+Head to **Keyboard Input Tester/Downloads** and grab the latest build for your OS:
 - Windows: `Keyboard Input Tester.exe`
 - macOS: `Keyboard Input Tester`
 - Linux: `keyboard-input-tester`